We Tested 4 “Noodles” For Our Keto Chicken Noodle Soup Recipe

 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-Warm your heart and soul with this keto chicken noodle soup.
+Warm your heart and soul with this keto chicken noodle soup recipe.

 It’s time to take on this classic soup and keto-fy it!
-And as the weather cools, there’s nothing better than sitting down to a big warm bowl of soup, especially chicken noodle soup!
+During the cold weather season, there’s nothing better than sitting down to a warm bowl of soup, especially chicken noodle soup!
 It’s nostalgic for many and sure to bring back some childhood memories.

 Palmini noodles for the win!